phetsims/center-and-variability/doc/implementation-notes.md

 Setting focus for tools is done via tab traversal.
 This sim does not use `GrabDragInteraction` since at the time of writing that did not support the "group" interaction design.

+This sim uses "group" interaction for the cards and for the soccer balls, where the user first selects an object via the arrow keys, then presses enter/spacebar to grab the object.

+1-d draggable items such as the prediction arrows, and interval tool handles are implemented as AccessibleSlider.

 ## PhET-iO

 The PhET-iO instrumentation of this sim is relatively straightforward.
 As described in [Memory Management](#memory-management), everything in this sim is created at startup, and exists for the lifetime of the sim.
 So there is no sim-specific use of PhetioGroup or PhetioCapsule.
 See examples.md for examples of how to use the PhET-iO API.

+See also soccer-common/implementation-notes.md